apache/druid/docs/content/ingestion/native_tasks.md

 If you do not specify `intervals` explicitly in your dataSchema's granularitySpec, the Local Index Task will do an extra pass over the data to determine the range to lock when it starts up.
 If you specify `intervals` explicitly, any rows outside the specified intervals will be thrown away.
-We recommend setting `intervals` explicitly if you know the time range of the data because it allows the task to skip the extra pass.
+We recommend setting `intervals` explicitly if you know the time range of the data because it allows the task to skip the extra pass, and so that you don't accidentally replace data outside that range if there's some stray data with unexpected timestamps.

 #### IOConfig